frederic-perez/AmE-dictionary/data/idioms.md

 __knocking on heaven’s door__ :dart: To be dying, to be close to death.
 __knockout__
 __know (one’s) own mind__ To be firmly resolute and confident in one’s ideas, intentions, plans, or opinions.
-__know a thing or two__ To be knowledgeable about something.
+__know a thing or two__ :three: To be knowledgeable about something.
 The phrase is usually used to indicate that one knows more about something than someone thinks. _Hey, I know a thing or two about art—I was an art history major in college, you know!_
 __know better (than to do something)__ To be wise enough, experienced enough, or well trained enough not to have done something wrong. _Mary should have known better than to accept a lift from a stranger._ _Children should know better than to play in the road._
 __know every trick in the book__ To be aware of or knowledgeable in every possible way to do or achieve something, especially ways that are clever, cunning, or ethically questionable.
 __know full well__ To know or be aware of something without any possible doubt. _You know full well why I’m upset with you, so there’s no use playing dumb!_